Red Rock Resorts Posts Record Q3 As Net Income Jumps 39% To $76.9M

 Red Rock Extends Winning Streak

-Red Rock’s portfolio - which includes staples such as Red Rock Casino, Green Valley Ranch and Palace Station - is well positioned thanks to a business model centered on gaming volume rather than transient hotel or convention bookings.
+Red Rock’s portfolio, which includes staples such as Red Rock Casino, Green Valley Ranch, and Palace Station, is well-positioned thanks to a business model centered on gaming volume rather than transient hotel or convention bookings.

 The latest results highlight broader trends in Nevada’s gaming sector, where locals-focused operators like Red Rock continue to outperform Strip giants amid softened visitation.